JDElite Flowchart Builder User Guide

 One-to-many cardinality

-This is when one instance of the first entity may be related to more than one instance of the other entity.
-An example would be when we keep an authors catalog and we need to show the relation between an author and its books:
+This is when one instance of the first entity may be related to more than one instances of the other entity.
+An example would be when we keep an authors catalog and we need to show the relation between an author and her/his books:

 Many-to-many cardinality